DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-05-05-finding-universities.md

 - too long a list to maintain
 - some schools are hard to find (eg which St Mary’s)
 - not all schools offer all subjects (ie sometimes the data will be inaccurate)
-- universities don’t want candidates to see the list of schools (candidates can’t choose which school to go to, they will be placed by the university)
+- universities do not want candidates to see the list of schools (candidates cannot choose which school to go to, they will be placed by the university)
 - we couldn’t show these points on a map

 ### 2. Use school data to define an area